MILK THISTLE

 - Liver Support: Users with liver conditions often take 1000mg daily split into multiple doses, combined with other liver-supporting supplements

-- Quality Matters: Users emphasize choosing phytosome or high-quality extracts for better absorption and effectiveness, with brands like Life Extension and Nootropics Depot frequently mentioned
+- Quality Matters: Users emphasize choosing phytosome or high-quality extracts with third-party testing for better absorption and effectiveness

 - Blood Sugar Effects: Most commonly reported side effect is unexpected fatigue and tiredness due to blood sugar lowering effects, which some users found significant